OpenZeppelin/defender-client/packages/sentinel/README.md

 await client.create(requestParameters);
 ```

-If you wish to trigger the sentinel based on additional events, you could add another `ConditionSet` object, for example:
+If you wish to trigger the sentinel based on additional events, you could add another `EventCondition` or `FunctionCondition` object, for example:

 ```js
 functionConditions: [{ functionSignature: 'renounceOwnership()' }],